 BENEFITS OF A MINIMUM VIABLE STATE

-Each organization will have a different threshold of what is needed to prove value of the data program.
 In the work we do with clients to define what an MVS could mean to them, the conversation tends to include:

 - The business impact critical stakeholders need to see in order to support the program